South Carolina Solar Panel Cost & Incentives

 How Much Do Solar Panels Cost in South Carolina?

-South Carolina averages 4.5–5.2 peak sun hours per day, with the strongest resource in the coastal Lowcountry (Charleston, Myrtle Beach, Hilton Head) and the Midlands (Columbia).
-Even the Upstate region (Greenville, Spartanburg) receives solid irradiance comparable to most of North Carolina.
+South Carolina averages 4.5 to 5.2 peak sun hours per day, with the strongest resource in the coastal Lowcountry (Charleston, Myrtle Beach, Hilton Head) and the Midlands around Columbia.
+The Upstate around Greenville and Spartanburg gets solid irradiance comparable to most of North Carolina.

 Residential solar adoption has accelerated sharply since 2020.
-Palmetto Solar, headquartered in Charleston, was one of the fastest-growing solar companies in the country before restructuring.
-Blue Raven Solar, SunPower, and several strong local companies (Greenville Solar, Alder Energy Systems) serve the state.
-The competitive installer market means pricing has stayed reasonable — typically $2.70–$3.10/watt.
+Palmetto Solar, headquartered in Charleston, was one of the fastest-growing solar companies in the country before its restructuring.
+Blue Raven Solar, SunPower, and several strong local companies like Greenville Solar and Alder Energy Systems serve the state.
+The competitive installer market means pricing has stayed reasonable, typically $2.70 to $3.10 per watt.

 South Carolina's installed solar capacity puts it in the top 15 nationally.
-Utility-scale projects have driven most of the growth, but residential rooftop installations are increasing as homeowners discover the state tax credit.
-The SC Office of Regulatory Staff tracks solar adoption data and interconnection queues.
+Utility-scale projects have driven most of the growth, but residential rooftop installations are increasing as more homeowners discover the state tax credit.
+The SC Office of Regulatory Staff tracks solar adoption data and interconnection queues, and that data is useful if you want a sense of how active your local market is.

 Is Solar Worth It in South Carolina?
 Installation Cost & Savings

 South Carolina is one of the best states for residential solar in 2026, even without the federal ITC.
-The state's 25% tax credit does much of the heavy lifting.
+The state's 25% tax credit does most of the heavy lifting.

-Best scenarios for SC solar: • Homeowners with sufficient state income tax liability to claim the credit (even if over multiple years) • Duke Energy territory with active net metering • Coastal homes with high cooling costs and hurricane backup needs • South-facing roofs in the 5.0+ peak sun hour zones
+Where SC solar works best: homeowners with enough state income tax liability to claim the credit (even spread over several years), Duke Energy territory with active net metering, coastal homes with high cooling costs and hurricane backup needs, and south-facing roofs in the 5.0+ peak sun hour zones.

-After payback, electricity from solar is essentially free for the remaining 15–20 years of the system warranty.
-Combined with rising Duke Energy rates, long-term savings can exceed $30,000.
+After payback, electricity from solar is essentially free for another 15 to 20 years.
+Combined with Duke Energy rate increases that have been steady over time, long-term 25-year savings can exceed $30,000.

 Net Metering in South Carolina

 The long-term stability of 1:1 retail-rate net metering is uncertain.
-Duke Energy has filed proposals with the SC Public Service Commission to modify net metering compensation rates.
-As of mid-2026, the existing retail-rate structure is still in place, but homeowners should factor in the possibility that terms could change over the system's 25-year life.
+Duke Energy has filed proposals with the SC Public Service Commission to modify net metering compensation rates more than once.
+The current retail-rate structure is still in place, but homeowners should factor in the possibility that the terms could shift over the system's 25-year life.

-Duke Energy also offers a separate solar rebate program in some rate territories — but participation in that program may affect your net metering eligibility.
-Read the fine print carefully.
+Duke Energy also offers a separate solar rebate program in some rate territories.
+Participation in that program may affect your net metering eligibility, and the interaction between the rebate and net metering is not always intuitive.
+Read the fine print before opting in to either program.

 For rural electric cooperatives in South Carolina, net metering policies vary by co-op.
-Some (like Palmetto Electric Cooperative on Hilton Head) have adopted solar-friendly policies; others are more restrictive.
-Contact your co-op directly.
+Palmetto Electric Cooperative on Hilton Head has adopted relatively solar-friendly policies; others are more restrictive.
+Call your specific co-op before assuming the IOU rules apply to you.

 Solar Tax Exemptions in South Carolina

-State solar tax credit (still active in 2026): • 25% of installation costs • Capped at $3,500 per year OR 50% of state income tax liability, whichever is less • Unused credits carry forward for up to 10 years — this means even if your tax liability is low, you'll eventually capture the full benefit • Applies to the total system cost including labor and equipment
+The state solar tax credit is still active.
+It covers 25% of installation costs, capped at $3,500 per year or 50% of your state income tax liability, whichever is less.
+Unused credits carry forward for up to 10 years, which means most homeowners eventually capture the full benefit even if their annual tax liability is small.
+The credit applies to the total system cost including labor and equipment.

-Property tax exemption: • Solar installations are exempt from property tax increases — the added home value from solar is not taxed
+Property tax exemption: solar installations are exempt from property tax increases, so the added home value from solar isn't taxed.

-Sales tax exemption: • Solar equipment is exempt from South Carolina's 6% state sales tax — saving $800–$1,500 on a typical residential system
+Sales tax exemption: solar equipment is exempt from South Carolina's 6% state sales tax, saving $800 to $1,500 on a typical residential system.

-What South Carolina does NOT offer: • A state solar rebate program (distinct from the tax credit) • State battery storage incentive
+What South Carolina doesn't offer: a state rebate program separate from the tax credit, or a state battery storage incentive.

-The federal 30% ITC expired December 2025.
-However, the SC state credit alone can reduce your system cost by $3,500–$10,000+ over the carry-forward period, depending on your installation cost and tax situation.
+The federal 30% ITC expired in December 2025.
+The SC state credit alone can reduce your system cost by $3,500 to $10,000+ over the carry-forward period, depending on your installation cost and tax situation.

 Battery Storage Incentives in South Carolina

-Battery storage in South Carolina is growing, particularly for homeowners in coastal areas concerned about hurricane-related outages.
-South Carolina's Atlantic coast is exposed to tropical storms annually, and multi-day power outages are not uncommon after major storms.
+Battery storage in South Carolina is growing, especially in coastal areas where homeowners worry about hurricane-related outages.
+The Atlantic coast gets exposed to tropical storms every year, and multi-day power outages after major storms aren't unusual.

-There is no state-specific battery storage incentive.
-The federal battery ITC expired alongside the solar ITC in December 2025, so the full battery cost ($10,000–$15,000 installed) falls on the homeowner.
+There's no state-specific battery storage incentive.
+The federal battery ITC expired alongside the solar ITC in December 2025, so the full $10,000 to $15,000 installed cost is on the homeowner.

 Frequently Asked Questions About Solar in South Carolina